Create and manage users

 Manage users with the CLI

-You can user the Magento Enterprise Cloud Edition command line client to fully manage your users and integrate this with any other automated system.
+You can use the Magento Commerce (Cloud) command line client to fully manage your users and integrate this with any other automated system.

 For example, the following command adds the project administrator (

 firstname.lastname@example.org and gives her

 magento-cloud user:add Email address: email@example.com The user's project role can be 'viewer' ('v') or 'admin' ('a').
 Project role [V/a]: a The user's environment-level roles can be 'viewer', 'contributor', or 'admin'. development environment role [V/c/a]: c Summary: Email address: firstname.lastname@example.org Project role: contributor Adding users can result in additional charges.
 Are you sure you want to add this user?
 [Y/n] User email@example.com created